andrecurvello/awsiot/README.md

 ## Downloading and converting X.509 certificates from AWS IoT

-AWS IoT requires every device to provide a signed X.509 certificate in order to connect.
-Thie Smart Home Gateway uses [Micrium's TCP/IP stack](http://micrium.com/rtos/uctcpip/overview/) and [Mocana's NanoSSL stack](https://www.mocana.com/iot-security/nanossl) to connect directly to AWS IoT.
+AWS IoT requires that every device wanting to connect provide a signed X.509 for authentication.
+To connect with AWS IoT, the Smart Home Gateway simulation uses both [Mocana's NanoSSL stack](https://www.mocana.com/iot-security/nanossl) for security and [Micrium's TCPIP stack](http://micrium.com/rtos/uctcpip/overview/) for communication.

 1. Generate a certificate in AWS IoT
     * Navigate to [AWS IoT](https://aws.amazon.com/iot).
 Log in using your AWS account.